 My mom was diagnosed with ALS in February, followed by two feeding tube surgeries, a move back east and rapidly progressing symptoms.
-My big brother had a bad fall with complications.
-One sister needed a brain surgery and still needs neck surgery.
+One sibling had a bad fall with complications.
+Another sibling needed a brain surgery and still needs a different surgery.

 only 16 blog posts/28 newsletters instead of 52

 no speaking gigs

 just a few books sold and no marketing plan